 Student learning is assessed via a Quick Write at the end of the lesson.
-Students respond to the following prompt, citing textual evidence to support analysis and inferences drawn from the text.
+Students respond to the following prompt:

-- Why are the three categories discussed in the Assessing Sources Handout (credibility, accessibility, and relevance) important to consider when examining potential sources? - 1 Students should use the verbiage of the Assessing Sources Handout to support their response. - 1 Student responses are assessed using the Assessing Sources Handout.
+- Why are the three categories discussed in the Assessing Sources Handout (credibility, accessibility, and relevance) important to consider when examining potential sources? - Students should use the verbiage of the Assessing Sources Handout to support their response. - Student responses are evaluated using the Assessing Sources Handout.